What is an intercooler?

-The best placement for an air to air is in the at the front of the vehicle.
+The best placement for an air to air is at the front of the vehicle.
 The “front-mount” is considered to be the most effective placement.
-When the engine layout, or type of the vehicle do not permit the “front-mount” placement, an intercooler can be mounted on top of the engine, or even on its side, but these are not considered as effective as the air flow is not as good and the intercooler can suffer from heat soak from the engine when the external airflow drops.
+When the engine layout or type of the vehicle do not permit the “front-mount” placement.
+The intercooler can be mounted on top of the engine, or even on its side.
+However, these are not considered as effective.
+This is because the airflow is not as effective.
+Thus, the intercooler can suffer from heat soak from the engine when the external airflow drops.
 These placements will often require additional air ducts or scoops to route the air directly into the intercooler.

 2. Air-to-Water Intercooler

 An Air-to-Water intercooler uses water as a heat transfer agent.
 In this setup cool water is pumped through the air/water intercooler, extracting heat from the compressed air as it passes through.
 The heated water is then pumped through another cooling circuit (usually a dedicated radiator).
 While the cooled compressed air is pushed into the engine.

 These intercoolers (also known as heat exchangers) tend to be smaller than their Air-to-Air counterparts.